 This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

-In addition, La Mer is owned by Estee Lauder, a parent company that is also not cruelty-free.
+In addition, La Mer is owned by Estee Lauder, a parent corporation that is NOT cruelty-free.

 La Mer’s Animal Testing Policy

-Upon researching La Mer’s cruelty-free status, I couldn’t find any mention of the company’s official animal testing policy anywhere on their website, which is never a good sign.
+While researching to learn more about La Mer’s cruelty-free status, I couldn’t find the brand’s official animal testing policy anywhere on its website.

 “La Mer does not test on animals and we never ask others to do so on our behalf.
 If a regulatory body demands it for its safety or regulatory assessment, an exception can be made.
 Our consumers can be certain that we are committed to producing only the highest quality beauty products which meet our exacting efficacy, safety and ethical standards.